STOL4S/ToramDiscordBot/Skills/Shot/Decoy Shot.md

 **Skill Effect:**
 Places a decoy that auto attacks as long as the main target is within its range; full Attack MP Recovery and Aggro applies, but the decoy doesn't prorate
 The decoy will attack based on your Attack Speed, but has a minimum auto attack delay of 0.001 seconds
 Duration: 10 + (Skill Level x Skill Level / 2) seconds.
-At Level 10 = 60 secs
+At Level 10 = 60 seconds

 **Decoy Auto Damage Type:** Neutral
 **Decoy Auto Element:** Neutral
 **Decoy Auto Multiplier:** 0.2 + 0.08 * Skill Level
-**Decoy Hit Count:** 1 hit
+**Decoy Hit Count:** 1 Hit
-**Decoy Hit Range:** Defaults to the weapon's Auto Attack Max Range **Game Description:** "Generate a clone and make it attack.
+**Decoy Hit Range:** Defaults to the weapon's Auto Attack Max Range

+**Game Description:** "Generate a clone and make it attack.
 The clone attacks enemies attacking within the range.
 The clone's attack is normal attack but it has no proration."

+**Bonuses/Penalties:**
-*Non Bow/Bowgun penalty:* If a decoy is hit by an aoe, it's auto-atk delay is increased by 1 sec(for each hit) for next auto-atk.
+*Non Bow/Bowgun Penalty:* If a decoy is hit by an aoe, it's auto-atk delay is increased by 1 sec(for each hit) for next auto-atk.
 Maximum delay is 3 sec(3 hits by aoe)
-The decoy's Decoy Auto Multiplier is unaffected by auto attack damage increasing effects The decoy is affected by Combo Tag effects when you cast Decoy Shot in a combo *Dual Swords* benefit from their doubled Attack MP Recovery on the decoy, but the damage only scales with their main hand ATK The decoy will only attack the mob/boss you are targeting The skill and the decoy bypass Sneak Attack's effect Power Wave DOES NOT affect the decoy's range
+The decoy's Decoy Auto Multiplier is unaffected by auto attack damage increasing effects The decoy is affected by Combo Tag effects when you cast Decoy Shot in a combo

+*Dual Swords Bonus:* Doubled Attack MP Recovery on the decoy, but the damage only scales with their main hand ATK The decoy will only attack the mob/boss you are targeting The skill and the decoy bypass Sneak Attack's effect Power Wave DOES NOT affect the decoy's range